mirego/raygun/README.md

 * url: a reference URL
 * client_name: the name of the application as you want it to appear in Raygun
 * client_version: the version of the application as you want it to appear in Raygun
+* before_send: a {module, function} tuple that allows you to modify or filter exceptions before they're sent to Raygun

 ```elixir
 config :raygun,